Foods to Avoid Vacuum Sealing

 Food Safety Guidelines for Vacuum Sealing

-– Use clean tools.
+– Use clean tools/appliances.

 – Sanitize countertops and surfaces before working.